-I’ve been a hobby writer for years, moving through poetry, novels and screenplays to arrive now at playwriting, which is where I think I’ve found my calling.
+I’ve been a hobby writer for years, moving through poetry, fledgling novels and screenplays to arrive now at novels and playwriting, which is where I think I’ve found my calling.

-I was inspired to start writing in 1991 (wow, that makes it 28 years!) when a friend of mine showed me some of his nonsense poetry.
-Without any research, training, or past literary leanings (like many writers I expect), I accumulated a collection of what can best be described as nonsense.
-Shortly after, a kernel of an idea (probably seeded deep in my brain’s store of book reading and endless movies) grew over a year or so into a short US-based detective novel.
+I was inspired to start writing in 1991 (wow, that makes it 30 years!) when a friend of mine showed me some of his nonsense poetry.
+Without any research, training, or past literary leanings, I accumulated a collection of what can best be described as nonsense.
+Shortly after, a kernel of an idea (seeded deep in my brain’s store of book reading and endless movies) grew over a year or so into a short US-based detective novel.

 This was fun, and a great escape from my initial years of the real world of work, so I didn’t hold back the time-travel sci-fi adventure book that was inside me.
 Thinking back, the genesis of this was probably in watching Star Trek IV too much.
 A sequel followed.
 At no point did I seriously consider actually trying to get anything published.

 To The Movies

 From memory, about this time (1998) I started dabbling in screenplays.
 Again, no training other than a love of film.
 Genres were mixed, but predominantly rom-com, the first of these being the screenplay treatment of a book I had just written.
 This screenplay was entered into the Orange Prize, and failed disastrously.
 Obviously I hadn’t a clue.

 So I finally got a bit of knowledge under my belt, started really enjoying screenplays and the book writing took a back seat.
 I managed about 8 screenplays and even had one of them rejected by Working Title.

 It was a random evening chat with a good friend that sowed the seed of the plot for what became novel “Sacred Ground“.
-It’s a space opera inspired by the amazing writing of Iain M Banks that I completed around 2005.
+It’s a space opera inspired by the amazing writing of Iain M Banks.
+I completed it in 2005.

 Next came a collection of offbeat essays and odd vignettes, inspired by the writing of Woody Allen, and entitled “The Real Jamie Oliver and other Stories” – a sample is here.